roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7246/accessing-your-gateway.md

 After burning the image into the SD Card, make sure you have inserted the SD Card with the Latest Firmware installed to the **RAK7246G - LoRaWAN® Developer Gateway** and the LoRa® and GPS Antenna attached to it.
 After which, you can now safely power on the gateway.

 :::warning
-Before powering the RAK7246G - LoRaWAN® Developer Gateway, you must install the LoRa® and GPS antennas.
+:warning: Before powering the RAK7246G - LoRaWAN® Developer Gateway, you must install the LoRa® and GPS antennas.
 Not doing so might damage the boards.
 :::

 ## Wi-Fi AP Mode